Lump of labour fallacy

-Employment regulations

-Advocates of restricting working hours regulation may assume that there is a fixed amount of work to be done within the economy.
-By reducing the amount that those who are already employed are allowed to work, the remaining amount will then accrue to the unemployed.
-This policy was adopted by the governments of Herbert Hoover in the United States and Lionel Jospin in France, in the 35-hour working week (though in France various exemptions to the law were granted by later centre-right governments).

-Many economists agree that such proposals are likely to be ineffective, because there are usually substantial administrative costs associated with employing more workers.
-These can include additional costs in recruitment, training, and management that would increase average cost per unit of output.
-This overall would lead to a reduced production per worker, and may even result in higher unemployment.
+Automation/technological change

+While many workers fear that automation or artificial intelligence will take their jobs, history has shown that when jobs in some sectors disappear, jobs in new sectors are created.
+One example is the United States, where a century of increasing productivity and technological improvements changed the percentage of Americans employed in the production of food from 41% of the workforce in 1900 to 2% in 2000.
+This change did not result in large-scale unemployment, because workers found jobs in newly created industries (like farm equipment manufacturing).
+Another way to state this is that automation or technological improvements free workers to move to new growing industries.

+Immigration and women in the workforce

+While many people worry that new immigrants to their country will reduce employment (the same way US men in the 1960s worried that women's entry into the workforce would lead to massive unemployment) the data show that this did not happen because new workers earn money which they spend with the result being that the total economy grows and more people are employed.

 Early retirement

 Early retirement has been used to induce workers to accept termination of employment before retirement age following the employer's diminished labour needs.
-Government support for the practice has come from the belief that this should lead to a reduction in unemployment.
-The unsustainability of this practice has now been recognised, and the trend in Europe is now towards postponement of the retirement age.

 In an editorial in The Economist a thought experiment is proposed in which old people leave the workforce in favour of young people, on whom they become dependent for their living through state benefits.
 It is then argued that since growth depends on having either more workers or greater productivity, the society cannot really become more prosperous by paying an increasing number of its citizens unproductively.
 The article also points out that even early retirees with private pension funds become a burden on society as they also depend on equity and bond income generated by workers.

+Criticism

+There have been critiques of the idea that the concept is a fallacy.
+Arguments include that Schloss' concept is misapplied to working hours and that he was originally critiquing workers intentionally restricting their output, and that John Maynard Keynes believed shorter working hours could alleviate unemployment.